-"'An eel, eh! well, it mought be an eel,' sais he, 'that's a fact.
-I didn't think of that; but then if it was, it was god-mother granny Eells, that promised I should renounce the devil and all his works, that took that shape, and come to keep me to my bargain.
+"'An cel, ch!
+Well, it mought be an cel,' sais I, 'that's a fact.
+I didn't think of that; but then if it was, it was godmother granny Eells, that promised I should renounce the devil and all his works, that took that shape, and come to keep me to my bargain.
 She died fifty years ago, poor old soul, and never kept company with Indgians, or niggers, or any such trash.
 Heavens and airth!
 I don't wonder the Falls wakes the dead, it makes such an everlastin' almighty noise, does Niagara.
-Waiter, more cocktail, that last was as weak as water.' "" Yes, Sir, and he swallered it like wink.
+Waiter, more cocktail-that last was as weak as water.'

+".
+Yes, Sir,' and he swallered it like wink.

-"'The stage is ready, Sir.' "'Is it?' said he, and he jumped in all wet as he was; for time is money and he didn't want to waste neither. drove off, I heard him say, 'Well them's the Falls, eh! have seen the Falls of Niagara and felt 'em too, eh!'
-"Now, we are better off than Rufus Dodge was, Squire; for he hante got wet, and we hante got frightened, but we can look out o' the winder and say, 'Well, that's Liverpool, eh! so I have-seen Liverpool."
+"'The stage is ready, Sir.'

+"'Is it?' said he, and he jumped in, all wet as he was; for time is money, and he didn't want to waste neither.
+As it drove off, I heerd him say, 'Well, them's the Falls, eh!
+So I have seen the Falls of Niagara and felt 'em too, eh !'

+"Now, we are better off than Rufus Dodge was, Squire; for he hante got wet, and we hante got frightened, but we can look out o' the winder and say, 'Well, that's Liverpool, eh!
+So I have-seen Liverpool.'"

 CHAPTER IX.